Flash flooding in Dallas area takes residents by surprise as rescue crews respond to hundreds of calls for help | News Channel 3-12

 “None of the overflows of diluted wastewater have affected the City’s water supply,” Dallas Water Utilities Department assistant director Zachary Peoples said.

-The city is recommending that people using private drinking water supplies in the impacted areas use boiled or distilled water.
+The city is recommending that some people in the impacted areas use boiled or distilled water.

 The sudden rainfall comes amidst a “flash drought,” which has brought an exceptionally dry year across regions of Texas, including the areas impacted my this week’s flooding.